torvalds/linux/Documentation/networking/can_ucan_protocol.rst

 IN endpoint.
 The driver updates its error statistics and forwards it.

-Although UCAN devices can suppress error frames completely, in Linux the driver is always interested.
+Although UCAN devices can suppress error frames completely, in GNU/Linux the driver is always interested.
 Hence, the device is always started with the ``UCAN_MODE_BERR_REPORT`` set.
 Filtering those messages for the user space is done by the driver.